-At BlueCrew, we operate a marketplace for on-demand staffing.
+At Bluecrew, we operate a marketplace for on-demand staffing.
 We primarily staff warehouse, commercial moving, data entry, and customer service jobs.
-Combined, temporary work in these sectors comprises a $35 billion market, according to IBISWorld Industry Report.
+Combined, temporary work in these sectors comprises a $35 billion market in the US, according to IBISWorld Industry Report.
 Unlike most contemporary on-demand work platforms, we hire our workers as W2 employees with benefits and career growth opportunities.
-This provides a compelling reason to work for BlueCrew long-term.
+This provides a compelling reason to work for Bluecrew long-term.
 By collecting data about our workers' locations as they sign up to our platform, we can present a time-lapse map of our workforce growth in the bay area.

 We believe that well-run, centralized marketplaces create better outcomes, at scale, for consumers and workers.
 Specifically, innovation in marketplaces presents one of the largest business opportunities of this decade.